Visual Studio performance tips and tricks

-It is recommended that you disable CPU profiling after use.
+It's recommended that you disable CPU profiling after use.
 This feature can consume large amounts of resources.
 Once CPU profiling is enabled, this state is persisted across subsequent debug sessions, so it’s worth explicitly turning it off when done.
-You may save some resources by disabling the diagnostic tools while debugging if you do not need the provided features.
+You may save some resources by disabling the diagnostic tools while debugging if you don't need the provided features.

 To disable the Diagnostic Tools, start a debugging session, select Tools > Options > Debugging > General, and then deselect the Enable Diagnostic Tools while debugging option.